ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-03-channels.md

 }
 ```

-## Exchange A opens 0.1 LTC payment channel to Exchange B and pushes 0.05 LTC to exchange B
+## Exchange A opens a 0.1 LTC payment channel to Exchange B and pushes 0.05 LTC to Exchange B
-List open payment channels for Exchange A (only BTC channel to Exchange B exists)
+List open payment channels for Exchange A (only a BTC channel to Exchange B exists)
 ```shell
 $ lncli --rpcserver=localhost:10001 --no-macaroons listchannels
 {